ami-iit/mvnx-to-urdf/README.md

 - The folder [`templates`](https://github.com/dic-iit/human-model-generator/tree/master/templates) containig human templates for URDF models.

 ### How to use it
+- Move to the folder where you clone the repo.
 - Run the script `computeHumanURDF.m`
 - Fill the dialog box with required info.